 - The Chase Sapphire Reserve and Chase Sapphire Preferred both allow for 1:1 points transfers to selected partners.
 You may be able to increase your points value by strategically transferring them to partner airlines or hotels.

-- Citi’s ThankYou program also offers transfer incentives if you have the Citi ThankYou Premier card or another eligible ThankYou card and book with travel partners.
+- Citi’s ThankYou program also offers transfer incentives if you have the Citi Premier Card or another eligible ThankYou card and book with travel partners.
 Recently, the program offered a 30 percent bonus to ThankYou members who transferred points to JetBlue.

 Go co-branded for conventions